Charis2424/Charis2424/README.md

 ### :man_technologist: About Me :

-I'm Charis, a passionate junior developer with a focus on C# and Vue.js development.
+I'm Charis, a passionate developer with a focus on C# and Vue.js development.
 Welcome to my GitHub profile!

 <div>